bolmaster2/http-signature/README.md

 ```

 ### Faraday middleware
 Example of using it with an outgoing faraday request.
-Basically you set the keys and tell faraday
+IMO, this is the smoothest usage.
-to use the middleware.
+Basically you set the keys and tell faraday to use the middleware.

 ```ruby
 require 'http_signature/faraday'